Housing Assistance Payment (HAP)

-If your landlord requires a deposit, you will have to pay this yourself – the local authority will not pay it for you.
-In certain circumstances, you may be eligible to apply for assistance from the Department of Social Protection to help with paying a deposit.
+If your landlord needs a deposit, you will have to pay this yourself.
+The local authority will not pay it for you.
+In certain circumstances, you may be able to get assistance from the Department of Social Protection to help with paying your deposit.
 If you are in emergency homeless accommodation, your local authority may help with a deposit.

-You will be expected to stay in your HAP accommodation for at least 2 years, but in some situations you may be able to apply for a new HAP payment elsewhere – for example, if you are offered a job in another town or if your family grows too large for the property.
+You will be expected to stay in your HAP accommodation for at least 2 years, but in some situations you may be able to apply for a new HAP payment somewhere else.
+For example, if you are offered a job in another town or if your family grows too large for the property.
 You will need to contact your local authority if you are thinking of moving.